Carbonable/carbon-protocol/docs/badge/view.md

 {% endswagger %}
 {% swagger method = "view" path = " " baseUrl = " " summary = "name" %}
 {% swagger-description %}
-Return the contract name (OpenSea)
+A descriptive name for a collection of NFTs in this contract (OpenSea)
 {% endswagger-description %}
 {% swagger-response status="name ( felt )" description="The contract name" %}
 {% endswagger-response %}